knowosadko/IIS-project/README.md

 ## Scripts
 Directory for storing script files for the system

+### main.py
+Main script for running the face detection in parralell

 ### crop_and_sort.py
 Script for cropping out the faces in MultiEmoVA dataset and for sorting them acording to emotion.

 ### face_detection.py
-Script for detecting faces and predicting their emotion real time.
+Old script for detecting faces and predicting their emotion real time.

 ### stateDetection
 Script for training Machine Learning models.